Central Coast Food Innovation Initiative

 - Preliminary discussions and presentations to industry groups & business were delivered to explore partnership opportunities

-- Draft strategy and project initiation document commenced and expected to be publically released in 2018.
+- Draft strategy and project initiation document commenced and expected to be publicly released in 2018.

 THE SIX STRATEGIC REGIONAL INITIATIVES